ORNL-Fusion/GITR/README.md

 6. Now GITR is built.
 You can run GITR by executing it from the directory above your input folder while still inside your container.
 We recommend copying your problem's input directory into `GITR/scratch/input` when using a Docker container.

 > path_to_GITR_build_directory/GITR

+## Podman Build (remote container, with CUDA)

+This is a straightforward option for compiling GITR.
+This build is recommended for using GITR on a remote device, such as a NERSC computer.

+1. Check that your remote device has podman by running `podman -v`.
+If your device does not have podman, we recommend using the Bare Metal Build below.

+2. Run `podman pull stonecoldhughes/gitr:env_test` to download a binary container image to provide an environment containing all pre-configured GITR dependencies.
+GITR will later build and run inside this container.

+3. Open the GITR container from the GITR source directory with `bash containers/run_podman.sh`

+4. Run the following commands to build and make GITR from inside the container.
+These commands must be repeated each time you initiate the container.
+> rm -rf build
+>
+> mkdir build
+>
+> cmake -S . -B build
+>
+> cd build
+>
+> make -j 4

+6. Now GITR is built.
+You can run GITR by executing it from the directory above your input folder while still inside your container.
+We recommend copying your problem's input directory into `GITR/scratch/input` when using a Docker container.

 ## Bare Metal Build (no containers)